-- finding, presenting and recommending to us real estate investment opportunities consistent with our investment policies and objectives; - structuring the terms and conditions of our investments, sales and joint ventures; - acquiring properties and other investments on our behalf in compliance with our investment objectives and policies; - sourcing and structuring our loan originations and acquisitions; - arranging for financing and refinancing of our properties and our other investments; - entering into leases and service contracts for our properties; - supervising and evaluating each property manager's performance; - reviewing and analyzing the properties' operating and capital budgets; - assisting us in obtaining insurance; - generating an annual budget for us; - reviewing and analyzing financial information for each of our assets and our overall portfolio; - formulating and overseeing the implementation of strategies for the administration, promotion, management, operation, maintenance, improvement, financing and refinancing, marketing, leasing and disposition of our properties and other investments; - performing investor-relations services; - maintaining our accounting and other records and assisting us in filing all reports required to be filed with the SEC, the IRS and other regulatory agencies; - engaging in and supervising the performance of our agents, including our registrar and transfer agent; and - performing any other services reasonably requested by us.
+- finding, presenting and recommending to us real estate investment opportunities consistent with our investment policies and objectives; - structuring the terms and conditions of our investments, sales and joint ventures; - acquiring properties and other investments on our behalf in compliance with our investment objectives and policies; - sourcing and structuring our loan originations and acquisitions; - arranging for financing and refinancing of our properties and our other investments; - entering into leases and service contracts for our properties; - supervising and evaluating each property manager's performance; - reviewing and analyzing the properties' operating and capital budgets; - assisting us in obtaining insurance; - generating an annual budget for us; - reviewing and analyzing financial information for each of our assets and our overall portfolio; - formulating and overseeing the implementation of strategies for the administration, promotion, management, operation, maintenance, improvement, financing and refinancing, marketing, leasing and disposition of our properties and other investments; - performing investor-relations services; - maintaining our accounting and other records and assisting us in filing all reports required to be filed with the SEC, the IRS and other regulatory agencies; - · engaging in and supervising the performance of our agents, including our registrar and transfer agent; and - performing any other services reasonably requested by us.

-Our advisor is subject to the supervision of the board of directors and only has such authority as we may delegate to it as our agent.
-We initially entered our advisory agreement with our advisor on July 3, 2013 in connection with our private offering and the agreement has been amended and restated at various times thereafter.
-Our current advisory agreement has a one-year term expiring August 12, 2019, subject to an unlimited number of successive one-year renewals upon the mutual consent of the parties.
-For the year ended December 31, 2017 and from January 1, 2018 through the most recent date practicable, which was January 31, 2019, we compensated our advisor as set forth below.
+Our advisor is subject to the supervision of our board of directors and only has such authority as we may delegate to it as our agent.
+We initially entered our advisory agreement with our advisor on July 3, 2013 in connection with our private offering.
+On August 12, 2014, we amended and restated our advisory agreement in connection with the launch of our initial public offering.
+The agreement was amended and restated again in August 2015 in connection with renewing the term of the agreement for an additional year and to effect certain changes to the agreement previously in effect.
+On February 17, 2016, we amended and restated our advisory agreement to reflect certain changes to fees and expense reimbursements in connection with the offer and sale of Class T shares of common stock in our initial public offering.
+Our current advisory agreement has a one-year term expiring August 12, 2018, subject to an unlimited number of successive one-year renewals upon the mutual consent of the parties.
+For the year ended December 31, 2016 and from January 1, 2017 through the most recent date practicable, which was January 31, 2018, we compensated our advisor as set forth below.